Roger Wicker: Refugees

 Wicker strongly supports expanding U.S. visas for Ukrainian refugees.
 He previously opposed Mississippi accepting Syrian refugees who fled from war-torn Syria.

 Ukraine

 Wicker has been one of Ukraine's strongest Republican supporters.
-He voted each time to increase aid to Ukraine.
+He voted each time for aid to Ukraine.
 In a press release, Wicker wrote: "President Reagan once called the Soviet Union 'the focus of evil in the modern world.'
 After two months of unprovoked brutality, it is obvious that the Kremlin remains one of the chief forces for evil in our world."

-Federal spending
+On February 13, 2024, Wicker voted for Schumer's bill to appropriate aid for Ukraine, Taiwan, and Israel.
+The Washington Post characterized this as deserting the Republican Party, when in reality the split was 22-28.
+On April 23, Wicker voted in favor of aid to Ukraine.
+It was remarked that "Reagan Republicans", including Wicker, Mitch McConnell, and House Speaker Mike Johnson, had split from Trump, at the time the presumptive Republican nominee.

-Wicker identifies as a fiscal conservative but has consistently voted to increase federal spending for agriculture, infrastructure, and military projects throughout Mississippi.
+In May 2024, Wicker, John Thune, and John Cornyn urged Speaker Johnson not to agree to anything with Marjorie Taylor Greene, who was plotting to oust him, in order to save his position.

 Mississippi flag

-Since 2015, Wicker has sought to change the Mississippi flag, calling it offensive to many of his "fellow citizens".
+From 2015 until it was finally changed in 2020, Wicker sought to change the Mississippi flag, calling it offensive to many of his "fellow citizens".
 64% of Mississippians voted to keep the flag in a 2001 referendum.
 Wicker supported nullifying that vote in 2020 and replacing the flag without a new referendum.